charliecalvert/CloudNotes/Assignments/React/RestTests.md

 # Rest Tests

 This assignment is built on top of the [RestBasics][rb] assignments.
-You should be working in a branch called **Week03-RestTest**.
+Make your edits in the same directory you used for **RestBasics**, but you should be working in a new branch called **Week03-RestTest**.
+Create and switch to the branch first, and then begin your work.

-I'm assuming that you are working in a folder called **Week02-RestBasics** and that it has both a **client** and **server** folder in it.
+I'm assuming that you are working in a folder called **week02-rest-basics** and that it has both a **client** and **server** folder in it.
 If there is any doubt about the primary folder name, be sure to specify it when you turn in the assignment.

 ## Install